 What kind of skill set would you recommend to people who are interested in this kind of work?

-Other DIT’s that I work with in town, came from a production with a camera department background.
-Maybe they were second assistant camera then they moved from there on to being DIT.
+Other digital imaging technician’s that I work with in town, came from a production with a camera department background.
+Maybe they were second assistant camera then they moved from there on to being digital imaging technician.